TheRealAnonymous008/quartz/content/details/__ideas__/Trivia.md

 * The same neural clusters that are used in sensory perception are used in conceptual imagining.
 * Storytelling is really what the brain does.
 We experience the world as a sequence of events that flow, generally, from one to the next over time.
 When we try to communicate with others and with ourselves, we actually construct stories

+* [RAMBO Attack](https://www.youtube.com/watch?v=ihtAijebU-M) - an attack involving writing to RAM and picking up on the EM signals emitted.
 #### Bottom
 Unstructured exploration goes [[Exploration Logs|here]]